badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 ## Set up CI files

-To set up our CI files, we first create in the `ci` folder of our repository a `preloading.st` file that will execute Pharo code.
+To set up our CI files, we first create in the `ci` folder of our repository a `pretesting.st` file that will execute Pharo code.

 ```st
 (IceRepositoryCreator new